inverseproblem/pyMag2Dpoly/_sources/index.rst.txt

 If you use this code for research or else, please cite the related paper:

-Alessandro Ghirotto, Andrea Zunino, Egidio Armadillo & Klaus Mosegaard (2020). **Magnetic Anomalies Caused by 2D Polygonal Structures with Uniform Arbitrary Polarization: new insights from analytical/numerical comparison among available algorithm formulations**.
-Submitted to Geophysical Research Letters.
+Alessandro Ghirotto, Andrea Zunino, Egidio Armadillo & Klaus Mosegaard (2021). **Magnetic Anomalies Caused by 2D Polygonal Structures with Uniform Arbitrary Polarization: new insights from analytical/numerical comparison among available algorithm formulations**. *Geophysical Research Letters, 48* (7), e2020GL091732.

 The specific procedures for each formulation, the analytical/numerical results derived from their comparison and the rectification made to Kravchinsky et al. (2019) algorithm are describde in detail in the paper above.